-Sometimes the unexpected happens (illness, emergencies) and the care and support arrangement you've agreed to falls apart.
-Other times, the usual caregiver(s) is/are not available because of vacations or important events (weddings, graduations).
-Take a few moments to think and make notes below about a back-up plan for when the "usual" caregiver(s) is/are not available.
+Sometimes the unexpected happens (illness, emergencies), and the care and support arrangement you've agreed to falls apart.
+Other times, the usual care partner(s) is not available because of vacations or important events (for example, weddings, graduations).
+Take a few moments to think and make notes below about a back-up plan for when the "usual" care partner(s) is not available.

-The Recorder should write down your back-up plan in your Family Care and Support Plan on pg.
-40 of the Family Meeting Record.
+The Recorder should document your back-up plan in your Family Care and Support Plan on pg.
+38 of the Family Meeting Record.